ArthurYdalgo/laravext/README.md

 ### What is it not?

 It's not a server-side renderer of any React/Vue component, as it'd require some kind of javascript engine for it, and I wanted simplicity.
-It's not an (out-of-the-box) SPA like Inertia, as for every new page you want to load, a new visit will be made... that being said, nothing stops you from using a traditional react router insde the `@nexus` directive (explained later), although I think that would look a bit peculiar, and would defeat the purpose of having the automatic file-based router.
+It's not an (out-of-the-box) SPA like Inertia, as for every new page you want to load, a new visit will be made... that being said, nothing stops you from using a traditional react router insde the `@nexus` [blade directive](https://laravext.dev/#/tools/blade-directives) (explained later), although I think that would look a bit peculiar, and would defeat the purpose of having the automatic file-based router.
 But hey, you do you.

 ### In case you want to help me...